Robo-Uzi/robo-uzi.github.io/_posts/2025-10-26-DEADFACE-2025-Stolen-Secrets.markdown

 **Description:** UPDATE: If you're looking for a password, try applying sensitive information found in other challenges (i.e., passwords, keys, flags, etc).
 After DEADFACE compromised MyShare, they uploaded 2 files.
 One of these files is named in such a way that implies it’s meant to be an antivirus patch.
 Extract the flag from this file.
 Submit the flag as `deadface{flag}`.
 NOTE: `deadface{h1dd3n_c0mm$!!}` is NOT the flag.
 It's a leftover remnant that was supposed to have been removed.
 Use the ZIP file from **Stolen Secrets: The Source**.

-I start by following the tcp stream and copying the entire thing as raw.
+I start by following the tcp stream and copying the entire thing as hex.
 I run `xxd -r -p zip-please > zip-please.bin` and after trying to unzip I see this:
 ```shell
 unzip zip-please.bin
 Archive:  zip-please.bin